mwojnars/hypertag/core/README_draft.md

 Basic form:

     try ...
-    or ...
     else ...
+    else ...

-If used with a single tagged block, try block can be written in a shorter form:
+If there are no "else" branches, a try block can be written in a shorter form using `?`:

     ?tag ...
     ? tag ...
+    ?
+        block1
+        block2

 This works with a default tag specification, as well: